-Anesthesiology residents have the opportunity to rotate through many unique services within the medical center throughout intern year at Baylor College of Medicine.
+Anesthesiology residents rotate through many unique services within the medical center throughout their intern year at Baylor College of Medicine.
 All of these rotations encompass adult medicine, except for one, the Transitional Intensive Care Unit at Texas Children’s Hospital.

 Many aspects of this rotation make it a valuable learning experience.
 It is an opportunity to care for pediatric patients, which differs significantly from the typical adult population throughout all other blocks.
 Common pathologies include chromosomal anomalies and conditions involving pulmonary hypertension, tracheostomies, and organ transplants.
 Many patients in the TICU have complex medical needs that require a thorough understanding of pediatric physiology.
 Coordinating their care as frontline providers lays the foundation for providing a safe anesthetic in the future.
 Plus, this rotation allows anesthesiology interns to work at a world-renowned pediatric center - Texas Children’s Hospital – even before the pediatric anesthesiology rotation in the CA years.